Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Project leaders: Christophe Raynaud & Sébastien Richeter
+Project leaders: RAYNAUD Christophe & RICHETER Sébastien

-Abstract: The lab notebook is an essential tool for scientists, who use it to record information and results relating to their experiments.
-The project aims to gradually introduce the use of electronic lab notebooks for UM chemistry students in order to raise their awareness of current issues in good laboratory practice, including the collection, management, traceability, and sharing of research data, as well as intellectual property protection.
+Abstract: The laboratory notebook is an essential tool for scientists, used to record information and results related to their experiments.
+This project aims to progressively implement the use of electronic laboratory notebooks for chemistry students at the University of Montpellier (UM) in order to raise their awareness of current issues related to good laboratory practices, including the collection, management, traceability, and sharing of research data, as well as its intellectual property protection.

 Project leader: Christophe Fournier